-The abundance of Trout Cod (Maccullochella macquariensis) has been low downstream of Lake Nagambie for 20 plus years compared to historical abundances.
-The abundances of Trout Cod recorded by NFRC in 2018, 2020 and 2021 were lower compared to 2017 and 2019.
+Trout Cod (Maccullochella macquariensis) were absent in surveys downstream of Lake Nagambie from 1982-19833, with low numbers detected in 2003-044 and low numbers persisting since then5.
+The abundances of Trout Cod recorded by NFRC in 2018, 2020 and 2021 were lower compared to 2017, 2019 and 2022.
 This was likely owing, at least partly, to high flows and associated high turbidity reducing the likelihood of capturing fish, particularly in 2020 and 2021.
-Multiple size classes of fish including young-ofyear/1+ old fish and mature fish were caught in 2021 (Figure 10) with these size classes captured in all five years of NFRC sampling (Figure 11).
+Multiple size classes of fish including young-of-year fish and mature fish were caught in 2018-2020, with no recruitment recorded in 2017, 2021 and 2022 (Figure 10).
+However, 1+ old fish were caught in 2022 (Figure 11).
 This indicates that Trout Cod persistence is high in this section of Goulburn River.
-However, very few Trout Cod have been caught downstream of Shepparton, indicating a restricted distribution between Shepparton and Lake Nagambie.
-This is consistent with other research, including the Long-Term Intervention Monitoring program.
+Prior to 2022, both the Flow-MER and NFRC had caught relatively few Trout Cod downstream of Shepparton, indicating a restricted distribution between Shepparton and Lake Nagambie.
+However, both programs captured increased abundances and from a greater number of sites in 2022.
+The whole of Murray River monitoring program (River Murray Channel Monitoring Plan6) also captured Trout Cod down to Swan Hill in 2022, indicating Trout Cod dispersing throughout 2021 and early 2022.

 There has been no stocking below Lake Nagambie (where NFRC surveys occur) since 1997.
-Between 1993 and 1997, a total of 58,500 fish were stocked below Lake Nagambie.
+Between 1993 and 1997, a total of 58,500 fish were stocked from Lake Nagambie to Seymour.

 Figure 10.
-The densities of recruits, juveniles and adult Trout Cod for NFRC surveys in the Goulburn River from 2017 to 2021
+The densities of recruits, juveniles and adult Trout Cod for NFRC surveys in the Goulburn River from 2017 to 2022